Generative AI at Work

 Next, we repeat our previous analysis for agent tenure to understand how the treatment effects of AI access vary by worker experience.
-To do so, we divide agents into five groups based on their tenure at the time that the AI model is introduced.
-Some agents have less than one month of tenure when they receive AI access, while others have over a year of experience.
+To do so, we divide agents into five groups based on their months of tenure at the time the AI model is introduced.
+Some agents have less than a month of tenure when they receive AI access, while others have more than a year of experience.
 To isolate the impact of worker tenure, this analysis controls for the worker skill quintile at AI adoption, with the regression specification located in Appendix Section \ref{asec:specifications}.

 In Panel B of Figure \ref{fig:dd_workerhet}, we see a clear monotonic pattern in which the least experienced agents see the greatest gains in resolutions per hour.
 Agents with less than 1 month of tenure improve their resolutions per hour by 0.7 resolutions per hour, with larger effects for less-experienced workers.
 In contrast, we see no effect for agents with more than a year of tenure.

 In Figure \ref{fig:dd_bytenure}, we report results for other outcomes.
-In Panels A and B, we see that AI assistance generates larger gains in call handling efficiency, measured by average handle times and chats per hour, respectively, among the newest workers.
+In Panels A and B, we see that AI assistance generates large gains in call handling efficiency, measured by average handle times and chats per hour, respectively, among the newest workers.
 In Panels C and D, we find positive impacts of AI assistance on chat quality, as measured by resolution rates and customer satisfaction, respectively.
-For the most experienced workers, we find positive effects for average handle time and calls per hour (Panels A and B), zero effects on resolution rate (Panel C), and a small but statistically significant negative effects for measures of call quality and customer satisfaction (Panels C and D).
+For the most experienced workers, we see modest positive effects for average handle time (Panel A), positive but statistically insignificant effects on chats per hour (Panel B), and small but statistically significant negative effects for measures of call quality and customer satisfaction (Panels C and D).

 Overall, these patterns are very similar to our findings for agent skill, even though our regressions are designed to isolate the distinct roles of skill and experience (e.g. our skill regressions control for experience and vice versa).
 This suggests that even within the same task, access to AI systems disproportionately improves the performance of both novice and less skilled workers.

-\subsection{Moving Down the Experience Curve}
+\subsubsection{Moving Down the Experience Curve}